Shirochi-stack/Glossarion/README.md

 ### Prerequisites
 - Python 3.10 or higher
-- Windows 10/11 (for full feature support)
+- Windows 10/11 or macOS (for full feature support)

 ### Quick Start